sunnyvalechha/Python/README.md

       print(c)
       print(type(c))
       print(c+10)  # here, we can add 10 in the output after converting into an integer else we cannot do.

+Note: Another simple way to converting an string into inter is below:

+      c = int(input("Enter a number: "))    # just put 'int' before "input()"
+      print(c)
+      print(type(c))
+      print(c+10)

+- Comments, Escape sequences & Print statements

+* Clt+/ # comment multiple lines
+* '''abc xyz''' # comment multiple lines with tripple single quotes

+* Escape sequence: used to include special characters in string

+    print("My name is sunny valechha \nmy wife's name is anjali \nson's name is saarth")

+* \n will create a new line

+    print("My name is sunny valechha \nmy wife's name is anjali \\ my son's name is saarth")

+* double \\ is treated as single '\' so when you want to use single, in code use double.

+    print ("Sunny \" Valechha")

+* Suppose, you want to print double quote " somewhere but it cannot print directly so use (\")

+- **Operators**

+* Python operators are special symbols or keywords that perform operations on one or more operands (values or variables).
+They are categorized into several types:

+1. Arithmetic Operators
+2. Assignment Operators
+3. Comparison Operators
+4. Logical Operators
+5. Identity Operators
+6. Membership Operators
+7. Bitwise Operators